 RECOMMENDED: Are Labrador Retrievers Smart?

-Reasons Why Labs Need A lot Of Exercise
+2 Reasons Why Labradors Need Exercise

 Labradors were literally bred to be active dogs.
 And as with all highly-active dog breeds, the Lab needs plenty of physical activity to remain happy and healthy.
 The AKC names the Lab as one of the 15 most active breeds, and it’s easy to see why.

 Labradors were once hunting dogs.
-Though they didn’t actually “hunt” down game, they still participated in long hunting trips with their owners.
+While they didn’t actually “hunt” down game, they still participated in long hunting trips with their owners.
 Their primary job is to retrieve or flush out game, such as ducks, upland birds or even rabbits.

 He’s perfectly calm at home.
 On country walks in the south downs, he’s literally running all day up and down hills – I’m sure he would go all night as well.– Simon D. (The Labrador Forum)

 These dogs are known for their boundless energy.
-It’s why they were, and still are, one of the most popular hunting companions in America.
+It’s why they were, and still are, some of the most popular hunting companions in America.
 No matter what you decide to do with the dog, they’re up for the challenge with full enthusiasm.

 Canine obesity is when the dog accumulates a lot of excess body fat, thus leading to the dog being overweight.
 According to VCA Hospitals, a dog is technically overweight when he or she is considered 10-20% above the “ideal body weight.”